Australian cricket team in the West Indies in 2025

 The Australian cricket team toured the West Indies in June and July 2025 to play the West Indies cricket team.
-The tour consisted of three Test and five Twenty20 International (T20I) matches.
-Australia and the West Indies also played three One Day International (ODI) matches in early February, but those were in Australia.
-But it still ended 3-0.
+The tour consisted of three Test and five Twenty20 International (T20I) matches..
 The Test series formed part of the 2025–2027 ICC World Test Championship.
 In February 2025, the Cricket West Indies (CWI) confirmed the fixtures for the tour, as a part of the 2025 home international season.
 Australia also never lost a game in this tour.

 In March 2025, Cricket West Indies decided that the third Test of the series would be played as day-night Test at Sabina Park.

 Australia registered their first-ever T20I series win in the West Indies.